leonleoff/qhana-docker/docs/docker-compose.md

 ## The Services

-The file 7 services, 6 are required while 1 is optional.
+The file 8 services, 7 are required while 1 is optional.
 The `ui` and `backend` service are the QHAna UI and the QHAna backend respectively.
 The UI is a web frontend written in Angular.
 The backend stores all experiment data and is written in ballerina.
-The plugins use 4 services in total in the default configuration.
+The plugins use 5 services in total in the default configuration.
 The `qhana-plugin-runner` service serves the REST APIs of the plugins, while the worker perferms the background computation tasks.
 `Redis` is used as the task queue service and data is stored in the `postgres` database.
+Data is also stored in the `minio` instance per default (requires the minio plugin to be loaded).
 The `muse-db` service is optional and provides the muse data in a live mysql database.

 ```{warning}